Why It’s Critical to Keep up with Your Colorectal Cancer Screenings

 - Colonoscopy – An outpatient procedure where a tube-like instrument with a scope (light and tiny video camera on the end) is put into the rectum to look at the structure of the colon and rectum for any abnormal areas.

-Depending on the recommendation of your provider and based on your health and family history, they may suggest one screening type over another.
+Depending on the recommendation of your ACCESS provider and based on your health and family history, they may suggest one screening type over another.
 ACCESS offers in-person and telehealth appointments, so schedule an appointment with your ACCESS provider to learn more about how you can lower your risk of colorectal cancer.
-Call 866.267.2353 to schedule your appointment today.